 Walk A Section Of Via Francigena

-When my friend and I stumbled upon this section, it was incredibly quiet and peaceful, offering a completely different experience from the bustling town center.
+It was incredibly quiet and peaceful on the trail.
+It gave us a completely different experience from the bustling town center.

 Family Tip: This is a perfect activity if anyone in your group needs to stretch their legs and get some fresh air away from the stone streets and crowds.
 The walking is easy and the views will give everyone a chance to reset before heading back into town.